2SGo2Cloud/alz-prodlike-lab/README.md

 ## Deployment guide

+### Variables replace

+- Replace the variables in vars.auto.tfvars.example and remove the ".example" extension.
+This will make Terraform use these variables instead of the default values in variables.tf.
+- Replace the settings in settings.connectivity.tf or settings.management.tf as needed.
+No change is needed if you want the default setup.

 1. Clone the alz-prodlike-lab repository to your local computer
 2. Replace all the necessary variable values to suit your environment
 3. Log in to azure with Azure CLI `az login`